chagunda/moleculAR/README.md

-# moleculAR:
-MoleculAR: An Augmented Reality Application for Understanding 3D Geometry
 <p>Welcome to MoleculAR, an augmented reality application that helps students understand 3D geometry in chemistry!
   All the QR codes for the structures available in the app free to download here: QRCodes.
   You can use these QR codes in any learning capacity, whether you're a curious user looking to explore molecular geometry or an educator wishing to incorporate MoleculAR into your course syllabus.